NFL Rumors: Marvin Jones Jr.’s Cryptic Social Media Post Signals He Could Be Next To Join The Rams

 — Marvin Jones Jr (@MarvinJonesJr) January 31, 2021

 It was not clear if he would be on the radar for the Rams in this offseason.
 While he is considered one of the top available pass catchers, the Rams had not come up much in speculation regarding his future.
-In an analysis after the season ended, FanDuel writer Max Staley put the New England Patriots as the most likely destination, noting that it would seem like a “vintage Bill Belichick move” to acquire him.
-The Patriots struggled in the passing game this year, and Jones would be seen as an immediate upgrade.
+In an analysis after the season ended, FanDuel writer Max Staley put the New England Patriots as his most likely destination, noting it would seem like a “vintage Bill Belichick move” to acquire him.
+The Patriots struggled in the passing game this year and Jones would be seen as an immediate upgrade.

 “Jones isn’t the superstar wideout most New England Patriots fans are surely hoping for, but he’d immediately be the best receiver on the team,” Staley wrote.
 “And the fact that he’s likely to be a cost-effective option has to be appealing to Belichick, who never seems to want to spend big on the position.”

 Orlovsky was one of the most bullish on the idea of Jones joining the Rams, telling the Detroit Free Press that he believes Los Angeles has a two-year window to make another run at the Super Bowl, but still need just a little more help on offense.
-He said the franchise is in need of a receiver who can stretch out the field, saying that Jones would fit the bill.
+He said the franchise is in need of a receiver who can stretch out the field and noted Jones would fit the bill.

-“If I were them, I’d go sign Marvin,” Orlovsky said.
+“If I were them, I’d go sign Marvin,” Orlovsky added.
 “I think it makes a ton of sense.
 Matthew and he have a great relationship.
 They obviously have a great rapport on the field.
 I think Marvin Jones would be that person.”